 “The Use of IALA Waterway Risk Assessment Programme (IWRAP Mk I)”;

-“The Use of Ports and Waterways Safety Assessment (PAWSA Mk II Tool”; and
+“The Use of Ports and Waterways Safety Assessment (PAWSA) Mk II Tool”; and

 “The Use of the Simplified IALA Risk Assessment Method (SIRA)”.

 Inland waters considerations

 Guidance on the assessment of risk is based on international, territorial and coastal areas and in ports/harbours.
 The tools set out in the IWRAP and PAWSA models may prove to be too sophisticated for an inland waterway.
 SIRA provides a simpler process that may be more relevant.
 Nevertheless, all draw on the capture of AIS information as important source data and this may still be very relevant to risk assessment of inland waters where such data can be gathered.